Musings and outbursts, book-related and not

 In Day of the Jumping Sun, a handful of humans survive 2050’s WWIII by living in a cavern way up north on Baffin Island.
 Their descendants remain underground for five hundred years until a religious rift splits the population into two factions.
 The polytheistic Shade People remain below.
 The monotheistic Sun People take their chances outside in the vast unknown, becoming hunter-gatherers in the lush pine forests that have sprung up in the mountainous areas of the warming post-apocalyptic isle.

+As the Sun People adapt to a new way of life, their religion embraces the forest until it becomes a holy site.
 This quotation sums up the depth of the Sun People’s feelings.
 “We love the Forest.
 We worship the Forest.
 It is our holy temple where our graves have always been and will be, where our children speak their first words and learn to walk.
-It is mother and father; it feeds us and instructs us.
-Whenever Corlaz One blesses the Forest with the bounty of his sunlight, we fall to our knees in wonder to kiss the Forest floor.”
+It is mother and father; it feeds us and instructs us.”

 So how do I, mother of the Sun People, feel about forests?
 I will preface my answer by relating a childhood trauma.
 When I was about five years old, my family visited Yosemite where we stayed in a cabin at White Wolf Lodge half way between the Valley and Tuolumne Meadows.
 In the wee hours, I headed for the bathrooms and miscalculated the direction.
 For what seemed like forever, I crashed about in the dark among the forest trees and at one point squelched through a muddy creek bed.
 My parents managed to find me without raising an alarm because my mother had sewn jingle bells onto the toes of my slippers.